thesp0nge/dawnscanner/README.md

 post](http://nvie.com/posts/a-successful-git-branching-model/).
 There are two major branches:

-* master: it contains in every moment the code for the latest codesake-dawn released gem.
+* master: it contains in every moment the code for the latest dawnscanner released gem.
 You can't make branches from here unless you're working on a bugfix.
-* development: it contains the unstable code that is going to be the next codesake-dawn realease.
+* development: it contains the unstable code that is going to be the next dawnscanner realease.
 You start from here.
 Pick a task on the Roadmap.md and create a separated branch to work on your feature to.
 When you're ready (remember to include also spec files), submit your pull request.
 If the code will be fine, it will be merged into the development tree ready to be include